assist-project/state-machine-bug-finder/README.md

 The bug pattern folder must also include a mandatory `patterns.xml` file.
 This file specifies the bug patterns to check and information on them (e.g., name, bug severity).
-Below is the excerpt specifying the  *Missing SR_AUTH* bug pattern.
+Below is the excerpt specifying the  *Missing SR_AUTH* bug pattern:

 ```xml
 <bugPattern>